Education Maintenance Allowance - financial help for senior pupils

 - You must make a new application for every academic year

-- You must have lived in the United Kingdom for three years to qualify for an EMA, however, your application may still be considered if you do not meet this criteria.
-Please read our guidance notes and complete the downloadable EMA application and submit to the address shown on the form
+- You must have lived in the United Kingdom for three years to qualify for an EMA, however, your application may still be considered if you do not meet this criteria

-If your household is in receipt of Housing Benefit and/or Council Tax Reduction from South Lanarkshire Council you do not need to provide anything as we can confirm this automatically.
-Please note that single person discount on your Council Tax is NOT classed as Council Tax Reduction.
+If your household is in receipt of Housing Benefit and/or *Council Tax Reduction from South Lanarkshire Council, you do not need to provide anything as we can confirm this automatically. *Single person discount on your Council Tax is not classed as Council Tax Reduction.

-If your household is not in receipt of Housing Benefit and/or Council Tax Reduction from South Lanarkshire Council you will be required to provide proof of your household income and any other supporting evidence.
-This can be uploaded with your application and could include:
+If your household is not in receipt of Housing Benefit and/or Council Tax Reduction from South Lanarkshire Council, you will be required to provide proof of your household income and any other supporting evidence.

 You will be asked to upload evidence on the application form.
 We can accept jpegs and pdf files but we advise pdfs as the file size is smaller.

 Please don’t take photos of your PC screen or phone screen as these can be blurry.
 If you need to do this you should use the screenshot/print screen function on your PC or phone.

 When you take a photo of a document such as a bank statement sometimes the file sizes are too big, especially if you have to upload a lot of different images to your form.
 This can cause the form to fail and we advise converting jpegs to pdfs.
 You can do this in the following ways.